Austin police suspend use of 'less lethal rounds' after their use on 15-year-old girl

 The evidence suggests "a grand jury could have reasonably concluded that officers may have opted to shoot [the teen] with the shotgun containing a modified munition because the minor was slow to comply with directions to put down her cellphone and not because they were justified to do so under the law," Garza wrote.

+In the statements of four officers obtained by the KVUE Defenders, police said they used the weapon on the girl because she would not obey their commands to put her phone down.
+One officer wrote that she continued to put her hands behind her back and manipulate her waistband and had "unknown intentions."

+But one officer wrote that from his vantage point, he could see she was trying to put her phone in her waistband.

-Robin Henderson, chief of staff for Chacon, wrote in a bulletin to the department on Friday the suspension of the weapons' use could be lifted following more conversations with Garza and prosecutors.
+Robin Henderson, chief of staff for Chacon, wrote in a bulletin to the police department on Friday that the suspension of the weapons' use could be lifted following more conversations with Garza and prosecutors.

-The weapons left more than a dozen people injured during the protests, and Austin police said at the time they would no longer use them for crowd control.
+The weapons left more than a dozen people injured during the 2020 protests, and Austin police said at the time that they would no longer use them for crowd control.

-Nineteen police officers were indicted on multiple charges following the protests, and most of the cases are still pending.
+Nineteen police officers were indicted on multiple charges following the protests.
+Most of the cases are still pending.

-Additionally, the city settled lawsuits with injured protesters for nearly $19 million.
+Additionally, the City has settled lawsuits with injured protesters for nearly $19 million.